Bridge over the Kama River on the Nizhnekamsk Bypass

 of equipment

-Russian President Vladimir Putin and Tatarstan head Rustam Minnikhanov attended the opening of the facility via video conference.
-The commissioning of the bridge and road reduced the travelling time from Moscow to the Urals by an hour.
+Russian President Vladimir Putin and Tatarstan's leader Rustam Minnikhanov inaugurated the bridge by videoconference.
+With the bridge and bypass operational, travel time from Moscow to the Urals has been reduced by one hour.

-The facility was commissioned almost a year ahead of the contractual deadlines (September 2025).
+The project was completed nearly a year ahead of schedule.

 поверните телефон вертикально